Calgary lawyer Aman Sran has seen up close the barriers facing people who want to exercise their right to a peaceful death.Read more

 In August 2017, B.C.’s Adam Ross fulfilled his choice to die with dignity — the last option left to free him from a prolonged, untreatable pain condition.
 He died alone, without anyone’s assistance, taking care to minimize the burden on the people he loved.
 His story reveals how much work still needs to be done to ensure that Canadians have fair alternatives in the face of unbearable suffering.Read more

 Canadian poet Richard Harrison’s mother chose a medically-assisted death on July 5, 2017.
 His essay on his experience with her that day, “It is to that Bedside that I go,” was published on CBC’s Ideas and the Dying With Dignity Canada blog.
 In this piece, Richard begins the search for the meaning of that experience in a connection between it and a familiar story from the past.Read more

 In January, Ottawa's Don Kent was diagnosed with terminal cancer.
-Suddenly faced with his own mortality at 56 years old, Don plans to pursue medical assistance in dying.
-In this very special blog series, he invites Dying With Dignity Canada supporters to follow along with him on his journey with cancer and his quest for a peaceful death.
+Faced with his own mortality at 56 years old, Don planned to pursue medical assistance in dying.
+He invited Dying With Dignity Canada supporters to follow along with him on his journey with cancer and his quest for a peaceful death.